esadtcan/ie360statisticalforecasting/README.md

-# ie360statisticalforecasting
-Forecasting model for hourly Solar Energy Production
+# IE360 - Time Series Forecasting of Solar Energy Production using ARIMAX